dannysmith/charlie-laptop/README.md

 $HOME/laptop/install
 ```

-The script will tae a while to run.
-Once you have checked the output to ensure everything has been installed corrctly, type `yes` to restart your machine.
+The script will take a while to run.
+Once you have checked the output to ensure everything has been installed correctly, type `yes` to restart your machine.

 #### After the restart

 Ensure you have been added to the CharlieHR GitHub organization and the *Contibutors* team.
+Turn on 2FA for GitHub.

-Set your Github credentials
+Set your git credentials

 ```shell
 git config --global user.name "Your Name"